giuliosmedile/project-csap/README.md

 Alternatively, each program can be made indipendently, by calling its name.

+All programs use some sort of debug to show whoever runs them what is going on behind the hood.
+However, for a _smoother_ user experience, `client` has them disabled by default.
+Calling `make client ARGS="-D=DEBUG"` explicitely shows debug prints.

 # Usage
 By default, `server` will run on localhost on port 16000, `datarepo` on 16001.